Cultrarius/QuestWeaver/README.md

 * Supports **mod directories** to overwrite quest templates after deployment.
 * The game world entities to be used in quests are supplied directly from a game's custom world model.

+## Documentation

+Have a look at the [API documentation](http://cultrarius.github.io/QuestWeaver/doxyhtml/)!

 ## Usage

 The quest system of a game is not an isolated part of the system as it is heavily involved in the current world state and events.